 After living with his partner Andrew for nearly 20 years, the couple decided to marry, and wed on Saturday 21 November, at a wonderful ceremony which included a Gary Barlow tribute act and matching pairs of red patent leather shoes!

-Despite their hectic wedding plans, Keith and Andrew have also been busy fundraising for QEHB Charity’s Liver Foundation UK, and have raised an incredible grand total £3,918 for the Liver Foundation.
+Despite their hectic wedding plans, Keith and Andrew have also been busy fundraising for UHB Charity’s Liver Foundation UK, and have raised an incredible grand total £3,918 for the Liver Foundation.

-Michael Tivey, Fundraising Officer at QEHB Charity, said: “We are so pleased to have heard all about the wonderful wedding day that Keith and Andrew experienced.
+Justine Davy, Head of Fundraising at UHB Charity, said: “We are so pleased to have heard all about the wonderful wedding day that Keith and Andrew experienced.

 "Their selfless fundraising – where they asked for donations in lieu of wedding presents – has been immensely humbling.
 For a couple to look to the needs of others while going through severe health issues of their own is amazing, and on behalf of the Liver Foundation I want to wish Keith and Andrew the very best for the future.”

 Further to Keith and Andrew’s wonderful wedding, just a fortnight later, on Thursday 3 December, Keith received his liver transplant.
 He has been discharged from hospital and is now doing well at home.
-QEHB Charity wishes Keith a speedy recovery.
+UHB Charity wishes Keith a speedy recovery.

 To donate to support liver patients like Keith and Gemma, please click the 'donate to this fund' button at the top of this page.